 5) If Internet Explorer is open, you may need to close it and re-open.

 Once open, you can again test Adobe Flash Player and all should work properly.
 To double check, you can go to

 Adobe Flash Player’s web page, click “Test Flash Player” and the animation of the tree with moving clouds (very unique!) will play.

-You mst extract the ZIP file to a temporary location (i.e. “C:\Temp”).
+To install Flash Automatically, download and extract the following ZIP file here.
+You must extract the ZIP file to a temporary location (i.e. “C:\Temp”).
 Right click the extracted “addFlashPlayer.cmd” and choose “Run as Administrator“.